20 Must-Visit Places to Travel in Summer in the USA

 source-efetty704

-Do you love cold water and big mountains?
-Then you will really love Glacier National Park.
+If you love cold water and big green mountains, you will absolutely love Glacier National Park.

-People call it the Crown of the Continent.
-It has over 700 miles of trails.
-We think it is the best place for hikers.
+Did you know people call it the Crown of the Continent?
+It has over 700 miles of trails to walk on.

-The lakes are so blue they look like paint.
-You might even see a mountain goat.
-It is a really cool spot.
+Also, the lakes are so blue they look like bright paint.
+You might even see a real mountain goat.

 3. Grand Canyon, Arizona